-Mountain climbing or mountaineering does contain some technical climbing but it’s mostly just battling against the elements, bitter cold and freezing wind, avoiding things falling on you or you falling into them, and getting back down alive.
+Mountain climbing or mountaineering does contain some technical climbing but it’s mostly just battling against the elements, bitter cold, and freezing wind, avoiding falling rock and ice, and getting back down alive.
 Simple right?

 Coming back from some of these mountains isn’t guaranteed.
 The activity can be incredibly dangerous even for elite climbers with years of experience.
 As such, a few of the mountaineering documentaries here do contain some pretty tense and sometimes harrowing scenes.
 Consider this a warning.

-Most of these documentaries are available either for free to stream or to rent on Netflix, Amazon Prime, or iTunes.
-There are also some high quality free mountain climbing documentaries on YouTube thrown in for good measure.
+Most of these documentaries are available either for free to stream or available to rent on Netflix, Amazon Prime, Disney+, or iTunes.
+There are also some high-quality free mountain climbing documentaries on YouTube thrown in for good measure.

 Out of the different streaming services Amazon Prime Video is the best of the bunch for mountaineering documentaries with not many on Netflix.
 Try a free month of Prime Video here.